-Yoga, qigong, tai chi, meditation, and other mind-body activities are excellent ways to reduce stress.
+Yoga, qi gong, tai chi, meditation, and other mind-body activities can be excellent ways to reduce stress.

-Based on the study results, there’s evidence that these types of movement therapies may significantly reduce sleep disturbances, fatigue, and depression in people with fibromyalgia.
-These activities may also lead to an increase in quality of life.
+Though the evidence is still limited, these activities may also lead to an increase in quality of life.

 If you’re unable to manage stress using home remedies, try speaking to a counselor or mental health specialist.